-In beginning to understand ADA eligibility issues, some key definitions apply.
+In beginning to understand ADA eligibility and compliance, here are a couple key definitions that will help.
 Disabled means having an impairment that substantially limits a major life activity, or a record of a substantially limiting impairment.
 A qualified individual under ADA is a person who, with or without reasonable accommodation, can perform the essential functions of a position.

 It is important to note that ADA does not impose any affirmative action obligations or prevent employers from hiring the most qualified individual.
 In regard to hiring, the law merely prohibits discriminating against applicants with disabilities.
 This does, however, influence a broad range of hiring practices, including in advertisements, applications, interviewing, and drug testing policies and procedures.
-The creation of uniform employee onboarding and hiring practices that reflect equal opportunities for disabled individuals in each of these areas is essential to maintain ADA compliance.
+The creation of uniform recruitment and hiring practices as well as employee onboarding processes that reflect equal opportunities for disabled individuals in each of these areas is essential for maintaining ADA compliance.

 Job advertisements should be designed to clearly communicate the essential duties of positions and attract all qualified applicants, including those with disabilities.
 To do so, they should have the following qualities: